giannicastillo/taskmgmt-reactjava-fullstack/README.md

 After graduating from bootcamp, many of us feel that "what now?" momment.

-We are advise on taking multiple actions in order to make ourselves marketable, and hit our personal goals.
-However, there is not have a dependable and established way to track it.
+We are advised on taking multiple actions in order to make ourselves marketable, and hit our personal goals.
+However, there is not a dependable and established way to track it.
 This web application gives post graduate students the opportunity to track neccessary action items and deadlines.
-Through consistently using this web application, the goal is to give the user tools necessary to track action items and deadlines that must be met in order to score their first software development job and excel in their careers.
+Through consistently using this web application, the goal is to give the user tools necessary to track action items and deadlines that must be met in order to score their first software development job and excell in their careers.

 # Tools used to build this app